dennyzhang/maintain-it-blog/README.md

 ### Only Share Tips You Actively Use Everyday<a id="sec-1-1-1" name="sec-1-1-1"></a>

--   If you need it quite often, people in the same field may also need it
+1. If you need it quite often, people in the same field may also need it
--   Live knowledge will grow and evolve.
+2. Live knowledge will grow and evolve.

 ### Explore GitHub For Certain Topics<a id="sec-1-1-2" name="sec-1-1-2"></a>

 Let's say you want to write a blog post of "tmux".

-1. Try all popular Github repos related to "tmux".
+1. Search and explore all popular Github repos related to "tmux".
 2. Understand their beautify and strengths, then write a blog post.
 3. If necessary, start your own github repo about "tmux".